-Thank you to the Ohio Beef Association for sponsoring this Valentine’s Day themed recipe for Make Ahead Beef Burgundy Pot Pies.
+Thank you to the Ohio Beef Council for sponsoring this Valentine’s Day themed recipe for Make Ahead Beef Burgundy Pot Pies.
 As always all opinions are mine alone.

 I get to write about beef and wine today.
 How lucky am I?